jennetd/toy-bdt/README.md

 Summary of sub-directories
 * xgb-binary: Run a BDT on toy data (2 classes) using XGBoost
 * xgb-multiclass: Run a BDT on toy data (3 classes) using XGBoost
+* tmva-binary: Run a BDT on the same 2-class toy data using TMVA